 Select Scopes and then Add Scope.

 Note: The Display phrase is what the user sees in the Consent dialog box.

 Select Require user consent for this scope to require that a user grant consent for the scope.

 Note: You can configure individual clients to ignore this setting and skip consent.

-Select Set as a default scope if you want to allow Okta to grant authorization requests to apps that don't specify scopes on an authorization request.
-If the client omits the scope parameter in an authorization request, Okta returns all default scopes in the access token that are permitted by the access policy rule.
+Select Set as a default scope if you want Okta to grant authorization requests to apps that don't specify scopes on an authorization request.
+If the client omits the scope parameter in an authorization request, Okta returns all of the default scopes that are permitted in the access token by the access policy rule.

 Select Include in public metadata if you want the scope to be publicly discoverable.

 Scopes that you add are referenced by the Claims dialog box.